 Since that time, SFT has grown into an international network of students and non-students in more than 35 countries.
-Today, we have more than 650 high school, university and community chapters and one full-time office in New York, and staff at our National offices in India and Canada.
+Today, we have more than 650 high school, university and community chapters and four full-time staff at our Headquarters in New York, and staff at our National offices in India and Canada.

 On October 15, despite heavy security, SFT India successfully parachuted a giant banner reading “Free Tibet” on the popular Western Coast of Goa, where the BRICS Summit was held and attended by Chinese President Xi Jinping.
 Major international summits provide critical opportunities for challenging China’s occupation of Tibet.
 Our direct action shamed and created a spotlight on Xi Jinping and China’s hardline policies inside Tibet.
 When the last thing China wants is any mention of “Tibet” during such a high-stakes summit, with our actions, we were able to make “Tibet” a media focus.